aresponses/aresponses/README.md

 #### working with [pytest-aiohttp](https://github.com/aio-libs/pytest-aiohttp)

-If you need to use aresponses together with pytest-aiohttp, you should re-initialize main aresponses fixture with `loop` fixture
+If you need to use aresponses together with pytest-aiohttp, you should re-initialize the main aresponses fixture with the `loop` fixture
 ```python
 from aresponses import ResponsesMockServer